Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/prestige-classes.md

 All of the following are Class Features of the arcane trickster prestige class.

+### Weapon and Armor Proficiency
-**Weapon and Armor Proficiency:** Arcane tricksters gain no proficiency with any weapon or armor.
+Arcane tricksters gain no proficiency with any weapon or armor.

+### Spells per Day
-**Spells per Day:** When a new arcane trickster level is gained, the character gains new spells per day as if he had also gained a level in a spellcasting class he belonged to before adding the prestige class.
+When a new arcane trickster level is gained, the character gains new spells per day as if he had also gained a level in a spellcasting class he belonged to before adding the prestige class.
 He does not, however, gain any other benefit a character of that class